BettyzhangPei/Heritability-Velocity/README.md

 ####################################################################################################################

 ################### For real data analysis with known data0 as a list of column vectors n, G, G0, t, y ##################
-# call function to obtain information n, G, G0, t, y, and matrices A and H based on known n, G, G0, t, y
+# call function to obtain information G, t, n, y, H, A, and matrices A and H based on known n, G, t, y
 data = generate_information(n = data0$n, G = data0$G, G0 = data0$G0,  t= data0$t, y=data0$y)
 # Perform AI-ReML algorithm for estimation of unknown variance parameters, two heritability metrics and their standard errors
-# For instance, we choose an arbitrary input for unknown variance components for AI-ReML algorithm
+# For instance, we choose an arbitrary input for unknown variance components for AI-ReML algorithm.
+For instance, innitial.par = theta
-initial.par = theta
+# Call function to obtain estimated variance components, two heritability metrics and their variances.
-result <- AI_ReML(par = initial.par, l_REML,  maxit = 1000, maxtol = 1e-4, data = data, f_V, AI_DL)
+final_result_AI_ReML <- final.result.AI.ReML(initial.par=theta, data, AI_ReML, f_V, AI_DL)
-# print results from AI-ReML algorithm
-print(result)
+print(final_result_AI_ReML)
-# Estimated variance components = (sigma^2_g, sigma^2_g*, sigma^2_b0, sigma^2_b1, sigma^2_e)
+# Estimated variance components = (sigma^2_g, sigma^2_g*, sigma^2_b0, sigma^2_b1, sigma^2_e) and their variances
-est.par= as.matrix(result$par, ncol=1)
-# Estimated two heritability metrics and their standard errors
+# Estimated two heritability metrics and their variances
 ####################################################################################################################
 ```
-where data0 has to be structured as a list of vectors n, G, G0, t, y. data has to be structured as a list of vectors and matrices n, Z, Z0, t, y, A, G, G0, and H.
+where data0 has to be structured as a list of vectors n, G, G0, t, y.
 - n: A N x 1 column vector represents total number of measurements for each subject.
-- Z: A N x P matrix with standardized genotypic values based on genome-wide common variants
+- G: A N x N genetic relationship matrix based on genome-wide common variants.
-- Z0: A N x P0 matrix with standardized genotypic values based on causal variants
+- G0: A N x N genetic relationship matrix based on causal variants.
 - t: A sum(n) x 1 column vector of the time variable.
 - y: A sum(n) x 1 column vector of the longitudinal response.

-- A: A sum(n) x 2 covariate matrix of fixed effects beta_0 and beta_1.
+Moreover, data will to be structured as a list of vectors and matrices G, t, n, y, H, A.
-- G: A N x N genetic relationship matrix, calculated by genome-wide common variants.
+- G: A N x N genetic relationship matrix based on genome-wide common variants.
-- G0: A N x N genetic relationship matrix, calculated by causal variants.
+- t: A sum(n) x 1 column vector of the time variable.
+- n: A N x 1 column vector represents total number of measurements for each subject.
+- y: A sum(n) x 1 column vector of the longitudinal response
-- H: composite matrix for AI matrix and DL matrix.
+- H: composite matrix for AI matrix and DL matrix in the iteration process of AI-ReML algorithm.
+- A: A sum(n) x 2 covariate matrix for fixed effects

 # Usage Notes
 1. We recommend transforming response (e.g., using a log transformation) to approximate a normal distribution before applying our functions.